How to Become a Crime Scene Investigator

 Crime scene investigation is a fascinating career, but it is certainly not for the faint of heart.
 CSI's can expect to deal with all manner of bodily fluids and biological substances, including blood, saliva, feces and even semen.
 A strong stomach is a must.

+Before you get too excited, realize that working as a crime scene investigator isn't quite like what you see on TV in shows like CSI.
 It's nowhere near as dramatic or glamorous, and while crimes seem to get solved in an hour on television, the truth is they often take days, weeks or even months to get all of the evidence gathered and analyzed to prepare a warrant for arrest, much less get a conviction.

 There is growing interest in all sorts of careers in forensic science, but the magic of television and movies have led to particularly increased attention and popularity of CSI careers, especially civilian careers in criminal justice and criminology.